vsieplus/typechart-studio/README.md

 bash build.sh windows64 Release
 ```

-## Contributing

-- 🐛 To report a bug, please check the [issues](https://github.com/vsieplus/typechart-studio/issues) tab, and create a new issue if one does not already exist
-  - Please fill out the issue template with sufficient detail, so that the bug may be accurately reproduced
-- 🖋️ If you would like to contribute changes to this project, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).

-Thanks to everyone who has contributed to this project!

 ## License

 Typechart Studio is licensed under the [zlib license](LICENSE.txt).
 See [licenses/](licenses/) for a full list of licenses of the dependencies used by Typechart Studio.